hexanal/fredmercy-blog/content/blog/2020/12/04/a-capper-of-a-month.md

 So I'm about to quit.
 Again.

 Working on this website is keeping me busy.
-Writing blog posts is amusing to me.<sup title="Meanwhile, I fail to connect with my friends because I'm fighting against the social media behemoths by refusing to use their ad-peddling services.">[*]</sup> I will do what I can.
+Writing blog posts is amusing to me.<sup data-note="Meanwhile, I fail to connect with my friends because I'm fighting against the social media behemoths by refusing to use their ad-peddling services.">[*]</sup> I will do what I can.